-Most health insurers – including basic Medicare – don’t cover any costs outside the country.
+A: Most health insurers – including Original Medicare – don’t cover medical costs incurred outside the country.

-Some insurance policies do (Including some Medicare Advantage plans), but with limitations.
-Ask your current insurer if your policy covers you and your family while traveling abroad.
+Some insurance policies do (including some Medicare Advantage plans), but with limitations.
+Definitely, ask your current insurer whether your policy covers you and your family while traveling abroad.

 If not, consider supplemental travel insurance, available for as little as a few dollars a day.
 It’s often bundled with trip cancellation insurance and can be purchased directly from suppliers or through travel agents and tour companies.
 The U.S. State Department provides a list of companies that offer travel insurance.